 Are you getting ready to buy your first home?

-So to ease your worries, we put together a simple list of terms that will help you navigate the homebuying process like a pro.
+We put together a list of terms that will help you navigate the homebuying process like a pro.

 I'd love to tell you that your checking account is undoubtedly the right fit for you.